The Importance of Learning

 Looking back, I’m very grateful for having been exposed to a music education at an early age.

-Being a kid can be a very insecure time, and learning to play the piano (and other instruments) at that age helped me to develop a sense of confidence I was sorely lacking back then.
+Childhood can be a very insecure time, and learning to play the piano (and other instruments) at that age helped me to develop a sense of confidence I was sorely lacking back then.

 Music education helped me to concentrate and focus my abilities on learning a beautiful skill, and develop an ethic of self-discipline and hard work that would lead me onto an adulthood of even greater achievements.